chyla/OutputMatchTestingTool/README.md

 Binary packages can be downloaded from the [GitHub project releases page](https://github.com/chyla/OutputMatchTestingTool/releases).

-Download the binaries and place them in your PATH.
+Download the binaries and place them in your `PATH`.

 ### Building the sources